I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posstringtype.md

 ## Members

 `DataLengthInBytes`

 The length of the string in bytes.

 ## Remarks
-        The string is Unicode and the contents of the string follow immediately after the PosStringType structure.</p>
+The string is Unicode and the contents of the string follow immediately after the PosStringType structure.

 ## Requirements
 | &nbsp; | &nbsp; |